 The terms and audit regulations are established by the initial authorizing agency or institution, often referred to as the “prime recipient,” whereas the secondary recipients are referred to as “sub-recipients.”
 The prime recipient then issues the sub-awards as either competitive or non-competitive awards dictated by the initial terms and authorizing legislation.

-Different Types of Grant Applications
+How To Set Yourself Up For Success With the Different Types of Grant Applications

 There are plenty of similarities and differences that distinguish competitive, formula, and continuation grants.
 If you are new to the world of grant writing, it’s important to hone in on how each type of funding differs, so you can determine which is best for your mission.